tachyonlabs/raspberry_pi_slide_and_video_show/README.md

 ## Running the slide and video show on your Raspberry Pi

-Once you've followed all the above steps, reboot your Raspberry Pi, and once it finishes booting the slideshow should start running automatically.
+Once you've followed all the above steps, reboot your Raspberry Pi, and once it finishes booting the slide and video show should start running automatically.

 Or if you didn't want to set it to run automatically, you can just run it from the command-line (if you're running the GUI desktop then this would be in a terminal window) by navigating to the `/home/pi/instagram_slide_and_video_show/` directory and entering
 ```